noeleo/raft/README.md

 interface :output, :election_won, [:term]
 ```

 The `voted` table can be useful to see who has voted (either granted or not granted).
-VoteCounter State
 ```ruby
 table :voted, [:term, :candidate]
 ```